Vevo2: A Unified and Controllable Framework for Speech and Singing Voice Generation: Methodology

-\textbf{Motivation}\quad After pre-training, we observe that the AR model exhibits good versatility across diverse tasks (Section~\ref{sec:expt-controllability}).
+After pre-training, we observe that the AR model exhibits good versatility across diverse tasks (Section~\ref{sec:results}).
 Nevertheless, its stability remains suboptimal, particularly in its fundamental capabilities of \textit{text-} and \textit{prosody-following}, which can be further elicited and enhanced.
 Furthermore, in downstream applications, the model may encounter out-of-pretraining data such as instrumental sounds.
 For instance, in the context of SVS, the model needs to accept prosody tokens extracted from MIDI-rendered sounds for melody control (Figure~\ref{fig:vevo2-pipeline}).

 Motivated by the above, this study further employs post-training to enhance the model’s controllability for text and prosody, as well as to improve its robustness to diverse audio data.
 We propose a multi-objective post-training task that jointly aligns both intelligibility and prosody similarity (Figure~\ref{fig:vevo2-grpo}).
 We believe that this joint alignment helps prevent the model from over-optimizing a single objective (as evidenced in Section~\ref{sec:ablation-grpo}).

 \textbf{Intelligibility Reward}\quad To align intelligibility, we adopt a recent zero-shot TTS intelligibility preference corpus, INTP~\cite{intp}, which contains diverse intelligibility preference pairs constructed through comparisons between multiple models as well as manually designed intelligibility perturbations, to train an intelligibility reward model.
 Specifically, we employ the commonly used Bradley-Terry (BT) approach~\cite{bt-rm,instructgpt,RLHF-anthoropic} for reward model training.
-Given an intelligibility preference dataset $\mathcal{D} = \{(t, a^w, a^l)\}$, where $a^w$ and $a^l$ represent the positive and negative audio outputs with respect to the target text $t$, we parametrize an intelligibility reward model $r_\phi(t, a)$, treat the problem as binary classification, and optimize the negative log-likelihood loss:
+Given an intelligibility preference dataset $\mathcal{D} = \{(t, a^w, a^l)\}$, where $a^w$ and $a^l$ represent the positive and negative audio outputs with respect to the target text $t$, we parametrize an intelligibility reward model $r_\phi(t, a)$, treat the problem as binary classification, and optimize the negative log-likelihood loss: \begin{revision}

-where $r_\phi(t, a)$ is initialized from the pre-trained model.
+\end{revision} where $r_\phi(t, a)$ is initialized from the pre-trained model.
 We follow the pre-training and use both EPL and IPL for training this reward model.
 During inference, we can input it a $[\bm{T}, \bm{Q}_{cs}]$ or $[\bm{T}, \bm{Q}_{p}, \bm{Q}_{cs}]$ sequence to obtain an intelligibility reward.
-More details are provided in Appendix~\ref{sec:appendix-intelligibility-rm}.